skrantzman/XMP-Snippets/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/skrantzman/XMP-Snippets/master/XMP_Snippets_Logo.png" width="150" height="150" alt="XMP Snippets Logo"></p>
 <br />

 > Reduce the time you spend on creating complex XMOD Pro forms and templates, as well as Form.X forms within XMP templates.
-VS Code with XMP Snippets allows you to author and edit XMP forms and templates in DNN Dynamically.
+VS Code with XMP Snippets allows you to author and edit XMP forms and templates quickly.
 Although the form and template editor built into XMP is a great tool, it does have a few limitations.
-Write you code in VS Code and fine tune in the XMP editor side by side.
+Write the bulk of your code in VS Code quickly and fine tune it in the XMP editor.

 # XMP Snippets